-Over four days, we’re going to work together on a solution for a real world problem.
+Over the two and a half days, we’re going to work together on a solution for a real world problem.
 You’ll be mentored by experts, learn new techniques, collaborate with other students and pitch your ideas!

-The solve access to clean drinking water, you’ll need to collaborate with people with different skills and backgrounds.
-The hack is a great opportunity to meet and make new connections with students from other faculties!
+You’ll need to collaborate with people with different skills and backgrounds, this hack will be a great opportunity to meet and make new connections with students from other faculties!
 It’s a great way to meet new friends, or reunite with old ones!

 We’ll keep you fueled with meals and plenty of snacks throughout the hack to keep you firing on all cylinders!

-In addition to knowing you’ve helped people get access to clean drinking water, the winning team will also receive a $5,000 cash prize and one internship spot at the Yunus Social Business Health Hub at UNSW!
+In addition to knowing you’ve helped people in the Korail Slum, the winning team will also receive a $4,000 cash prize and one internship spot at the Yunus Social Business Health Hub at UNSW!